-How a Revocable Trust Operates
+How Your Revocable Trust Will Work

-Reduce the Burden on Your Family by Creating a Revocable Trust
+Help Your Family by Creating a Revocable Trust

 While most people do not look forward to making plans for their own death or incapacity, they realize it is worse to leave that burden to their families.
 By creating a revocable trust, you can save your family from uncertainty, expense, and delays after your passing.

 You also give them an effective means to manage your affairs if an illness or injury renders you unable to make or communicate your own decisions.
 If they instead have to apply for guardianship, the legal process will be lengthy, difficult, and expensive.